diogotcorreia/master-thesis/docs/content/ch05-results.typ

 #TheTool has been run on all 5 of these tests,
-and successfully passed 4 of them, having failed to properly identify when the attribute passed to `getattr` is a static string.
+and successfully passed 4 of them, having failed to properly identify when the attribute passed to `getattr` is a static string, as #TheTool does not have that functionality.
 The relevant code of the failing test can be seen in @code:test-static-attr.

 #let micro_bench_fail = [#figure(